dmturner/dmturner.co.uk/content/blog/how-to-zip-files-and-folders-linux.md

 zip [option] [archive_name.zip] [the_file_or_folder_to_compress]
 ```

-If, for example, we want to compress the /html folder on our server we could use the following command:
+If, for example, we're currently in a directory that contains a folder called 'html' and we want to compress that folder we could use the following command:

 ```bash
 zip -r html.zip html